Ryu204/Expenser/UserManual.md

 add 1000 Eating --transfer
 // take 1000 spare money and add to "Eating" subtract 2000 Dancingclass --transfer
-// give up 2000 money from Dancingclass to spare money
+// give up 2000 money from "Dancingclass" to spare budget
 ```

 **Note:** You wont be able to call this type of command: